 As the relative variance method depends largely on the variance of reference varieties, care should be taken when selecting the reference varieties from the list of reference varieties.
 As with any statistical method, the examiner needs to consider the suitability of the reference varieties.
-For example, if one reference variety has an unusually large variance then the examiner should consider whether to include that data in the relative variance method or not. eeee
+For example, if one reference variety has an unusually large variance then the examiner should consider whether to include that data in the relative variance method or not kikking.

-^a TWC at its 27th Session and the TWA at its 38th Session requested to review the term "method" and "technique" for coherence in the document.
+^a The TWO at its 42nd Session requested to review the term "method" and "technique" for coherence in the document.